The Interpretation Gap™ Diagnostic

 Direction given too early becomes noise.

-This is for founders, CEOs, and senior operators who are facing a consequential decision where:
+This is for founders, CEOs, and senior operators facing a consequential decision where:

 • Capability exists, but confidence does not